 Chop

-A Chop in poker refers to a situation where the pot is divided equally between two or more players.
-This typically occurs when players have equal hands or in a tournament setting when players agree to split the prize money.
+A "chop" in poker refers to a situation where the pot is divided equally between two or more players.
+It can also be used in a tournament setting when players agree to split the prize money before the final elimination is decided.

 What is a Chop?